Blog

 Rayls Validators secure the Rayls ecosystem by validating transactions and a variety of zero knowledge proofs, ensuring data integrity and reducing counterparty risk.
 Rayls operates a permissioned validator set, initially comprised of thoroughly vetted, identity-verified and globally distributed financial institutions.

-Validators must stake $RLS to earn rewards, with a slashing mechanism to enforce honest behaviour.
+Validators must stake $RLS to participate in the security of the Rayls ecosystem.
+In return for their work, Validators receive payment in $RLS, with a slashing mechanism to enforce honest behaviour.

-Retail users can also earn staking rewards by delegating their stake to permissioned validators.
+Retail users can also be paid in $RLS for securing the network by delegating their stake to permissioned validators.
 As the network evolves, we plan to further expand the validator pool to become increasingly decentralised and accessible for all users.

 Summary